arnaupujol/repifriends/README.md

 We would kindly request that any scientific publications making use of this software cite **Pujol A., Brokhattingen N., Matambisso G., et al (in prep.)**.

 The package is still work in progress, consider this a Beta version.
 The first official release is comming very soon.
+You can find [here](https://github.com/arnaupujol/epifriends) a version of EpiFRIenDs in Python.

 Software requirements: